DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 console.log(mike.__proto__.__proto__);
 ```

-4. Object.create() prototype inhertitence (this is best one as per standared)
+4. Object.create() prototype inheritence (this is best one as per standared)

 ```js
 const Person = {